In 2 To M 2

 • Approximation Techniques: For extremely irregular shapes, approximation techniques might be necessary.
 This could involve overlaying a grid and estimating the number of squares covered by the shape.
 This method is less precise but suitable when high accuracy is not crucial.

-• Using Specialized Software: For intricate shapes or large-scale projects, specialized CAD (Computer-Aided Design) software can accurately calculate the area.
+• Using Specialized Software: For involved shapes or large-scale projects, specialized CAD (Computer-Aided Design) software can accurately calculate the area.
 These programs can handle complex geometric shapes and provide precise measurements.

 2. Units Conversion: